mmod/nk-mvc/README.md

 # nk-mvc

-The 'Hello World!' example of a NodaKwaeri MVC Application.
+The 'Hello World!' example of a nodakwaeri MVC Application.

 ##Installation